spaceosint/funpot-go-core/docs/local_setup.md

 - Adjust the log level (`debug`, `info`, `warn`, `error`) via `FUNPOT_LOG_LEVEL`.
 - When Sentry is enabled, the shutdown process flushes pending events with a 2-second timeout.
+- Telegram authentication requires a bot token; for local development you can use a sandbox bot token from BotFather.
+The JWT secret defaults to `dev-secret` but should be overridden in non-development environments.

 As subsequent milestones introduce persistence, authentication, and domain modules, extend this guide with database and queue dependencies.